 5. When an involuntary or administrative transfer is effected, the initiating administrator will submit a written rationale to the Superintendent with a copy to the affected unit member.
 An opportunity must be provided for the unit member to meet with the administrator recommending the transfer prior to effecting the proposed transfer.
 The unit member may file a written response to the reasons given.
 This response shall be placed in the unit member's personnel file for record purposes upon written request of the unit member.

-6. When the District initiates a transfer because a position is eliminated, any unit members being thus administratively transferred shall have first consideration for existing openings.
-When a choice of positions is possible, unit members may indicate an order of preference for appropriate consideration.
+6. When the District initiates a transfer because an assignment is eliminated, any unit members being thus administratively transferred shall have first consideration for existing vacancy .
+When a choice of assignment is possible, unit members may indicate an order of preference for appropriate consideration.

 7. Involuntary transfers shall be based upon legitimate education program-related needs of the District and shall not be made for vindictive, capricious or arbitrary reasons.
 No unit member shall be transferred solely because he/she has applied for any type of leave of absence.

 8. When a unit member is involuntarily transferred or reassigned, a letter shall be placed in the unit member's personnel file stating the reasons for the transfer.
-If the unit member has rendered satisfactory service in his/her previous position it shall be so stated.
+If the unit member has rendered satisfactory service in his/her previous assignment it shall be so stated.
 A signed copy of the letter shall be given to the unit member.
 The unit member will be given consideration if an appropriate vacancy exists at the school from which the unit member has been transferred.

-D. Consultation Regarding Non-Transfer Assignment Changes
+D. Consultation Regarding Reassignment

-Prior to making any final decision, regarding the change in a unit member's current grade level or subject matter assignment within a school or administrative division, the immediate administrator or his/her designee shall discuss the proposed change with the unit member and an Association representative if the unit member desires.
+Prior to making any final decision, regarding the reassignment in a unit member's current grade level or subject matter assignment within a school or administrative division, the immediate administrator or his/her designee shall discuss the proposed change with the unit member and an Association representative if the unit member desires.

-For information purposes and to aid unit members' class preparation, notice of intended assignment shall be given by the immediate administrator to the unit member as soon as practicable and normally prior to the end of the preceding school year, and notice of any change, therein shall be mailed to the unit member's address of record if it occurs during the summer.
-If the unit member objects to the proposed change, the unit member's suggested alternative ways of handling the situation shall be considered.
-The District shall not act arbitrarily or capriciously in making non-transfer assignment changes.
+For information purposes and to aid unit members' class preparation, notice of intended reassignment shall be given by the immediate administrator to the unit member as soon as practicable and normally prior to the end of the preceding school year, and notice of any change, therein shall be mailed to the unit member's address of record if it occurs during the summer.
+If the unit member objects to the proposed reassignment , the unit member's suggested alternative ways of handling the situation shall be considered.
+The District shall not act arbitrarily or capriciously in making reassignments .

 E. Preparation Time and Assistance

-1. If a transfer or change of grade level or subject matter is effected during the school year, one day of released time shall be afforded the unit member for preparation purposes.
+1. If a transfer or` reassignment of grade level or subject matter is effected during the school year, one day of released time shall be afforded the unit member for preparation purposes.

 2. If any change in school site or resident room is required during the school year, two (2) days of released time shall be afforded.
-In addition, the District shall provide reason-, able assistance in moving the unit member's instructional materials.
-For purposes of this Article only, the term "school year" shall be defined as the 183 pupil and non-pupil duty days.
+In addition, the District shall provide reasonable assistance in moving the unit member's instructional materials.
+For purposes of this Article only, the term "school year" shall be defined as the 186 pupil and non-pupil duty days.